 Crown lengthening may be done for a few different reasons.
 When it comes to periodontal disease treatment, lengthening of the crowns can allow for easier removal of plaque and tartar that has progressed below the gumline.
 This procedure may also be helpful in aiding in the application of (artificial) crowns or for it may be performed for cosmetic purposes.

 Gum pockets are formed when plaque and tartar progresses and accumulates below the gumline.
 Spaces between the gums and teeth will become larger, thus creating ideal spots for the growth and collection of bacteria.
 This issue will continue to advance if left untreated.
-Eventually, this problem can result in tooth, tissue, or even bone loss.
+Eventually, this problem can result in

 Pocket irrigation is a way to clean below the gumline.
 Even in healthy mouths without periodontal disease, there is some natural space between the gums and the teeth.
 The process of pocket irrigation can benefit anyone.
 It is a simple procedure that uses pressurized water flow that may be combined with an antimicrobial agent to clean out these spaces and may be performed prior to another periodontal disease treatment or alongside regular routine cleanings.